TOMMY'S HOUSE

 The couple raised five sons and a foster son.

-A humble women, Olmstead said, “I don’t know why they chose me but it is very nice.
+A humble woman, Olmstead said, “I don’t know why they chose me but it is very nice.
 I always think that people who are (honored) have to do something outstanding.
 I don’t think anything I have done is that outstanding.”

 Olmstead has been instrumental in starting a Christian Women’s Group in the county, she was a volunteer chaplain at the prison prior to its closing and has conducted a Bible Study for women at the Branch County jail for several years.